SkyKings-Guild/documentation/source/docs/bot/config.rst

      - Voice Channel
      - ``#Date``, ``1234567890``, ``Date``
    * - ``EVENTS_CHANNEL``
      - The channel that Hypixel SkyBlock events should be sent to.
-More configuration is in the :ref:`Events` category.
+More configuration is in the :ref:`SkyBlock Events` category.
      - Text Channel
      - ``#events``, ``1234567890``, ``events``
    * - ``GLOBAL_EVENT_CHANNEL``